darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : A preset picker for common film/sensor gate sizes (half-frame, 35mm, 6x6, 6x7, 6x9, 4x5, 8x10, Super 8, 16mm, Super 16, Super 35, VistaVision, 65mm 5-perf, IMAX 15-perf, or custom).
 Choosing a preset sets the _frame long edge_ slider below to match.
 Note that the preset names a film _gauge_ (35mm), while the slider is the frame's long edge (36mm) -- both describe the same format.

 frame long edge
 : The physical size of the simulated frame's long edge, in mm.
-Sets the real-world scale that grain, scatter, and halation are computed at, so a smaller format shows proportionally coarser grain and larger scatter/halation for the same print size.
+Sets the real-world scale that grain, scatter, halation _and diffusion_ are all computed at, so a smaller format shows every one of them proportionally larger for the same print size.
+Note that grain scales through particle density rather than through the clump blur, which is a fixed pixel radius -- so changing format alters how coarse the grain looks relative to the frame, not how soft it is.

 ## film